Hunchbite

 • Use the studio for specialized work (performance optimization, architecture reviews, major rewrites)

 This approach gives you the speed of a studio, the long-term benefits of in-house, and minimizes the risk at each stage.
+For a deeper look at the outsourcing option specifically, read our guide on outsourcing software development.

 Decision tree